 At heart, Harley is a homebody.
 Nothing makes him happier than spending time with his family and helping out around the farm where they live, doing his chores and caring for the animals.
 The horses are

 a particular favorite.
 Tyson is the name of his very own horse.
 Harley doesn’t let his developmental disability get in the way of enjoying life.
-In fact, he’ll tell you that the reason he’s such a joyful person is that he is who he is, and he wouldn’t have it any other way.
+In fact, he’ll tell you the reason he’s such a joyful person is that he is who he is, and he wouldn’t have it any other way.

 But his life didn’t always bring such joy.